pielagomrt/guro-app/README.md

 ## Description

 An app specifically designed for teachers.
-It has a with a simple and intuitive interface that would provide a more effective method in organizing student records since the pandemic has recalibrated how teachers divide their time between teaching and administrative tasks.
+It has a simple and intuitive interface that would provide a more effective method in organizing student records since the pandemic has recalibrated how teachers divide their time between teaching and administrative tasks.

 ## Features
 - create password-protected accounts